purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,012s
 ```

-I'm... pretty sure that's less than a 2x improvement.
+I'm pretty sure that's less than a 2x improvement.
 (Though an improvement nonetheless.)
-Perhaps we should apply our minds or something instead of blindly copying code.
+Perhaps we should apply our minds or something instead of thoughtlessly copying code.

 For one thing, the compression function clearly, among other things, performs a rotation of the list `[a, b, c, d, e, f, g, h]`, and we can avoid doing it by renaming variables instead: